eva-ics/rplc/README.md

 rPLC supports Modbus and OPC-UA input/output protocols out-of-the-box and can be easily extended with custom I/O as well.

-rPLC is a part of <https://www.eva-ics.com> EVA ICS® open-source industrial automation eco-system.
+rPLC is a part of [EVA ICS](https://www.eva-ics.com) open-source industrial automation eco-system.

 ## A quick example